Volunteering and Service Learning at Urban Roots

 Where will my shift be?

-Garden: Our headquarters address is 845 Edgerton, St. Paul, MN 55130, but your event will take place at one of our 6 garden locations within a mile from here.
+Our headquarters address is 845 Edgerton, St. Paul, MN 55130, but your event will take place at one of our many farm and restoration sites here on the East Side of Saint Paul.
 You will receive an email two business days before your event telling you your exact location, directions to get there, and a cell phone contact for last-minute questions.
-We plan our projects based on the garden’s needs and can only tell which location once we see what is growing that week!
+We plan our projects based on needs and can only tell which location once we see what is going on that week!

 I signed up and you didn’t tell me the location!
 When will I know?